 The young woman looked helpless: “When I get there, I’ll think about it,” she said.

-The boy hesitated for a while and, opening his wallet again, he took out the dozen bills and handed them to her: “Auntie, this is the money I was going to use to buy books, and here it is for you.”
+The boy hesitated for a while and, opening his wallet again, he took out a dozen bills and handed them to her: “Auntie, this is the money I was going to use to buy books, and here it is for you.”

 The young woman obviously did not expect that the boy would give her all his money.
 But she still hesitated to accept the money.
 The child seemed a little worried, and told her: ”If the money is not enough to buy a ticket, I could call my dad to come over, his company is nearby.”